vbacollective/riff/README.md

 ## Burst Safety

-Triggering the same sound many times in a short time can overwhelm any small mixer.
-Riff includes safety controls to prevent rapid SFX spam from creating 32 overlapping copies of the same sound.
+Triggering the same sound many times in a short time can overwhelm any mixer, even with dynamic voice capacity.
+Riff includes safety controls to prevent rapid SFX spam from creating an unnecessary pile of overlapping copies of the same sound.

 ```vb
 RiffVoiceStealingEnabled = True